 Elective Courses: 2 courses (3 credits each)

 In addition, a student may choose to do a guided study (3 credits), in lieu of one of the elective credits and work with underserved populations domestically or internationally.
 Students are encouraged to pursue a study in their professional field.
-Some examples include: a nursing student wishing to work with an immigrant population in downtown Philadelphia, a political science student wishing to pursue a health policy experience in Washington DC, or an engineering student participating in a project such as designing new power sources for medical equipment that will be used in Africa.
+Some examples include: a nursing student wishing to work with an immigrant population in Philadelphia, a political science student wishing to pursue a health policy experience in Washington D.C., or an engineering student participating in a water project in a developing country.

 It is the student’s responsibility to develop an independent study in collaboration with an advisor who will guide their study.
 The experience must be approved by the Global Health Minor advisor** before it commences.
 Students may use projects they are already working on in their field of study as long as it addresses a global health issue and is pre-approved by the minor’s advisor.